sourcegraph/sourcegraph-public-snapshot/cmd/gitserver/README.md

 ## Perforce depots

-Syncing of Perforce depots is accomplished by either `git p4` (deprecated), or `p4-fusion`, both of which clone Perforce depots into Git repositories in `gitserver`.
+Syncing of Perforce depots is accomplished by either `p4-fusion` or `git p4` (deprecated), both of which clone Perforce depots into Git repositories in `gitserver`.

 ### p4-fusion